From borrowing books to downloading newspapers, ebooks and magazines, libraries offer a great free alternative to buying things you’ll only read once.

 3. Get free digital newspapers, magazines and comics

 This has been one of my biggest money savers.
 I discovered that you can download hundreds of magazines a few years back.
-Exactly which titles you can get depend on where you live.
+Exactly which titles you can get depends on where you live.

-I tend to read Empire Magazine and Becky often checks out Vogue and Good Housekeeping.
-You can read them on your computer or view via an app on tablets and phones.
+Though I now get it for free via my Club Lloyds current account, I used to read Empire Magazine this way, and my wife often checks out Vogue and Good Housekeeping.
+You can read them on your computer or view them via an app on tablets and phones.

 Plus you can read international titles, or those which are normally behind a firewall, such as The Telegraph (but not the Times or FT).
-The service I’ve got access to is Press Reader, which also has magazines too.
+The service I’ve got access to is Press Reader, which includes magazines too.
 I can access back issues too.

-Another discovery at my new library was access to the Comic Plus app.
+Another discovery at my library was access to the Comic Plus app.
 This isn’t just great for kids – there are also lots for big kids, including plenty of graphic novels.
-I had a brief nostalgia-filled spell in the summer where I devoured dozens of issues of Transformers comics – harking back to my childhood!
+I had a brief nostalgia-filled spell a few summers ago where I devoured dozens of issues of Transformers comics – harking back to my childhood!

 If your local authority doesn’t offer any or some of these, a few libraries will let you sign-up online to access these services without proving you live in the area.